testmycode/tmc-sandbox/README.markdown

 download their dependencies to a cache.
 This way, a project needs to download its dependencies in the actual sandbox only on the first run (or the first few runs if unlucky), when the cache is not yet populated.
-The cache may also be populated by an HTTP request.
+The cache may also be populated by a pom.xml file upload to `/maven_cache/populate.json`.

 The technical details are documented in `web/plugins/maven_cache.rb`.

-To use the cache, simply enable it in `site.yml`.
+The cache must be explicitly enabmed in `site.yml`.